lynnliu030/berkeley-os-prelim/communication/upcall.md

 # The Structuring of Systems Using Upcalls (1985)
-The paper introduces a mechanism allowing lower layers in a system to call back into higher layer.
+The paper introduces a mechanism allowing **lower layers in a system to call back into higher layer**.
 By allowing synchronous calls between layers instead of using downcalls (i.e. async communication), performance can be greatly enhanced.

 ## Baselines: Layer as Processes
 - Each layer as a process: different address space, so no corruption